Who We Are

 (Trustee)

-Senior Lecturer at Sabhal Mòr Ostaig, University of the Highlands and Islands, specialising in the history, literature, material culture, and ethnology of the Scottish Highlands.
+Dr Domhnall William Stiùbhart is Senior Lecturer in Material Culture and Gàidhealtachd History at Sabhal Mòr Ostaig, University of the Highlands and Islands.
+He researches the history, literature, material culture, and ethnology of the Scottish Highlands from the seventeenth century onwards.

 Annie Tindley